gonzalocasas/Specifications/docs/broker.md

 possible.
 A broker does not have access to network servers different from the one it has been assigned.
 A node isn't shared and all packets coming from a given node end up in the same broker.

-Besides, a broker does not know any router by advance.
-The process is seemingly similar to the way gateways and routers are getting to know each others.
-A router will initiate a communication toward a broker.
+Besides, a broker does not know any router in advance.
+The process is basically similar to the way gateways and routers discover each other.
+A router will initiate a communication with a broker.
 After dealing with the communication, the broker may reply to the router and will forget about its existence.
 Brokers are known from routers, like routers are known from gateways.